 The underground city of Saleh Abad in Iran’s west-central city of Hamadan has been officially unveiled three years after being unearthed.

-The city dates back to about 800 years ago, when the Ilkhanate dynasty ruled the country.
+The medieval underground city dates back to about 800 years ago, when the Ilkhanate dynasty ruled the country.

 This is not the first time that an underground city is being unearthed in Hamadan.
 Earlier, Samen and Arzan Fud cities were unearthed by Iranian archaeologists with some experts estimating that the cities date back to the Medieval Era.